mhamrah/consul-demo/readme.md

 * You need help managing configuration settings
 * You want different settings across your environments
 * You need to change your configuration as your environment changes
-* Checking env-specific values in with your app code hasn't worked for you
+* You don't want to manage env-specific values with your source code

 ## What

-* Service Discovery and configuration made easy.
+* [Consul](consul.io): Service Discovery and configuration made easy.
+* Key/Value Store, Service Registry, Change Notification, DNS Service
 * You can use without going "all-in".
 * No docker required (but docker friendly).